sarahoco014/Lab_01/terminal_cheatsheet.md

 ## Overview

 - This cheatsheet provides a quick overview of Terminal!
-- These basic commands that will be frequently used.
+- These basic commands will be frequently used.

 ## Basic Syntax